-Karma, according to some, is a thin pretext for an imaginary God.
+Some see karma as a thin pretext for an imaginary God.
 Well, then, keep on with the belief that there is no creator and no karmic system.
 Karma is not slowed in the least, and God smiles at objections because breaking the law, even if ignorant of the law, will not remove the consequences.
 Others ask why God punishes at all if He is love.
 What happens to a youngster who never receives reprimands?
-If its acts have no repercussions, does its character develop appropriately?
-Isn't it a spoilt brat that becomes unbearable as an adult?
+If its acts have no repercussions, does its character develop well or isn't it a spoilt brat that becomes an unbearable adult?
 We are held responsible for our actions so that we can develop and become model students.

-Karma is real, my dear friends, and it haunts us until the day we die, and beyond.
+Karma is real, my dear friends, and it haunts us until the day we die; even beyond.
 By beyond, I mean after death.
-Our actions follow us into the afterlife in the same way that you would carry a bag on a well-earned vacation.
+Our actions follow us into the afterlife in the same way that you carry a bag on a well-earned vacation.
 Your name appears on the baggage as it rotates in the luggage carousel, but you might not want to claim it since it contains unwanted items.
 You quickly pass the carousel on your way to Heaven.
-However, your baggage is waiting for you when you arrive at the bottom of the escalator.
+However, your baggage is waiting for you.
 "I can't bring this!" is what you think in a panic.
 "Heaven will not accept me."
-After stepping around it, your luggage is waiting for you at the top.
-Since karma is yours, you can't escape it.
-And eventually you'll need to break it all down and describe what's within.
-Yes, as they must, our actions haunt us on the other side.
-We have to learn to take responsibility for the baggage we have produced.
+After stepping around it, your luggage is again waiting for you.
+Karma is yours and you can't escape it.
+Eventually you'll need to break it all down and describe what's within.
+Yes, our actions haunt us on the other side.
+We have to learn to take responsibility for our baggage.
 Life after life, your bag will be waiting for you, and you keep it with you until it is empty.
-Once emptied, you will no longer be burdened, which means you will stop incarnating and be able to relax and have fun.
+Once dispensed with, you will no longer be burdened, which means you will stop incarnating and be able to relax and have fun.

 Karmic cycles: how long do they last?
 Until you've learned the lesson.
 What do you learn?
-To accept accountability for your deeds, and to discover who you are.
-At first glance, this seems simple.
+To accept accountability and to discover who you are.
+At first glance this seems simple.
 You would answer sarcastically, "I always take responsibility for myself."
 Should we question others about your honesty and transparency?
 How would they respond?
-However, the truth has already been recorded and is played back to you, so you don't need to question yourself or anybody else.
-This should inspire you to live a more enlightened life since you know that karma exists and will be carried over from one incarnation to the next.
+On the other side the truth has been recorded and is played back to you, so you don't need to question yourself or anybody else.
+This should inspire you to live a more enlightened life since you know that karma will be carried over from one incarnation to the next.

 This letter serves as a reminder that eventually you must face the consequences of your actions.
 It's like a kid who stole chocolates.
 It tasted really sweet, and the store owner had no idea.
-In this world, the business owner might not suspect.
+Now, the business owner might not suspect.
 However, part of the candy remains in the child's pocket, and something will happen in his next life to level the score--perhaps something will be taken from him.
 I believe that honesty is the best policy; be honest with yourself and put things right when you can.
-If you try to make things right but your apology or attempt to reconcile is denied, you are free.
+If you try to make things right but your apology or attempt to reconcile is denied then you are free.
 You have removed the mark against you.

 With Love,